Financial assessment: Your payment towards care

 - payments made under the Conterganstiftung fur behinderte Menschen in respect of a disability caused to that person by Thalidomide

 The National Treatment Fund has agreed on maximum prices with all registered nursing home.
 You can see the maximum prices of approved nursing homes here (this is not the amount you will pay):

-The main property where you live will only be included in the financial assessment for 3 years while in care.
-This is known as the 22.5% or 'three-year cap'.
+Some of these assets will only be included in the financial assessment for 3 years while in care.
+This is known as the 3-year cap.

 Couples and the financial assessment